mariosky/edx-platform/docs/en_us/course_authors/source/course_student.rst

 * email
 * year_of_birth
 * gender
-* level_of_education **Question**: do we need to decode the values stored for the drop-down choices?
+* level_of_education
 * mailing_address
 * goals

-Students can register for your course throughout the enrollment period, and they can unregister from a course at any time, which unenrolls them from the course.
+The student data that is available to course staff always reflects the set of live, current enrollments.
+Students can register for your course throughout the defined enrollment period, and they can unregister from a course at any time, which unenrolls them.
 Students can also change their email addresses and full names at any time.
-The student data that is available to course staff always reflects the set of live, current enrollments.

-***Question**: is this correct?
+As a result, you may want to download student data periodically to gain insights into how the student population changes over time.

 ==========================================
 Viewing and downloading student data
 ==========================================

-You can view and download student data to learn about population demographics at a specific point in time, compare demographics at different points in time, and learn about trends in the population over time.
+You can view and download student data to learn about population demographics at a specific point in time, compare demographics at different points in time, and plot trends in the population over time.

-**Important**: The larger the enrollment for your course, the longer it takes to create and download this file.
-Do not navigate away from this page while you wait. **Question:** Is this correct?
+**Important**: Do not navigate away from this page while you wait for the data to be prepared.
+The larger the enrollment for your course, the longer it takes to create and output the data.

 To view or download student data: